System Integrity Protection: Functions

-System Integrity Protection protects system files and directories that are flagged for protection.
+SIP protects system files and directories that are flagged for protection.
 This happens either by adding an extended file attribute to a file or directory, by adding the file or directory to /System/Library/Sandbox/rootless.conf or both.
 Among the protected directories are: /System, /bin, /sbin, /usr (but not /usr/local).
 The symbolic links from /etc, /tmp and /var to /private/etc, /private/tmp and /private/var are also protected, although the target directories are not themselves protected.
 Most preinstalled Apple applications in /Applications are protected as well.
 The kernel, XNU, prevents processes without specific entitlements from modifying the permissions and contents of flagged files and directories and also prevents code injection, runtime attachment and DTrace with respect to protected executables.

 Since OS X Yosemite, kernel extensions, such as drivers, have to be code-signed with a particular Apple entitlement.
 Developers have to request a developer ID with such an entitlement from Apple.
 The kernel refuses to boot if unsigned extensions are present, showing the user a prohibition sign instead.
-This mechanism, called "kext signing", was integrated into System Integrity Protection.
+This mechanism, called "kext signing", was integrated into SIP.

-System Integrity Protection will also sanitize certain environmental variables when calling system programs when SIP is in effect.
+SIP will also sanitize certain environmental variables when calling system programs when SIP is in effect.
 For example, SIP will sanitize LD_LIBRARY_PATH and DYLD_LIBRARY_PATH before calling a system program like /bin/bash to avoid code injections into the Bash process.